gauthamzz/John-Cena/README.md

 ## About John Cena

-The `johncena` command is used to output "" forever. :repeat:
+The `johncena` command is used to output `""` forever. :repeat:

 Yes, it prints NOTHING (well `/n`).

+Why?

-Why? cus you can't see John Cena.
-But he is Dangerous.
+Coz you can't see John Cena. :stuck_out_tongue:

+> But don't you dare underestimate him.
+He is Dangerous.

 ![johncena](https://media.giphy.com/media/l0HU20BZ6LbSEITza/giphy.gif)